camptocamp/c2cgeoportal/doc/integrator/backend_qgis.rst

 * If you know the host you should use, use it.

 Note that if you can connect directly to the database, you don't need this tunnel.
-Ask to your database administrator the correct parameters.
+Ask your database administrator for the correct parameters.
 You probably just need to change the host parameter.

 Then, in QGIS, fill only the ``name`` and ``service`` fields when you create the DB connection.

-In the project repository you should have a ``qgisserver/pg_service.conf.tmpl`` file with a section looking like that:
+In the project repository, you should have a ``qgisserver/pg_service.conf.tmpl`` file with a section looking like that:

 .. code::